Skip to main content

 Switching from Xarelto to another blood thinner can also happen.
 If you’re making this switch, stop Xarelto and start the new anticoagulant when the next dose of Xarelto would have been due.

 If you’re switching from Xarelto to warfarin, the process is a bit more complex.
 You may need to take more than one blood thinner while you’re waiting for warfarin to start working.
-Your provider will give you specific instructions to follow in this case.
+Your prescriber will give you specific instructions to follow in this case.

 6. Is Xarelto safe to take?